kentjhenly/kentjhenly.github.io/README.md

 - Modify solving steps in `src/components/rubiks-cube.tsx`
 - Adjust colors and animation timing
 - Add complex solving algorithms

+### Aquarium Mode

+**Features:**
+- Toggle button in the bottom-right corner (light blue, with a fish icon)
+- Animated SVG fish and shrimp swim across the site
+- Creatures bounce off edges and change direction for a natural effect
+- Overlay is non-intrusive and pointer-events are disabled
+- Works on all pages and screen sizes

+**How to Use:**
+- Click the "Show Aquarium" button (with fish icon) in the bottom-right to enable
+- Click "Hide Aquarium" to disable
+- The aquarium overlay is purely visual and does not affect site functionality

 ## 📝 License